mattbrictson/minitest-snapshots/README.md

 ## Command line options

 - `-u` or `--update-snapshots`: Update snapshots on disk to the new actual value when re-running the test.
 Useful when you know the new output of a test case is correct and the snapshot is out of date.
 - `-l` or `--lock-snapshots`: Prevents new snapshots from being written.
-Useful on CI to ensure all snapshots have been written by the developer.
+This is enabled by default in CI (i.e. when the `CI` env var is present).

 For example, to update snapshots on a Rails project: